celphin/RepeatOBserverV1/README.md

 ### Version changes

-Feb 20th, 2024 : The older Setup_Run_Repeats_preFeb20.sh may still work but it is ideal to rerun the program from scratch (i.e. reinstall library and delete folders).
+Feb 20th, 2024 : The older Setup_Run_Repeats_preFeb20.sh may still work but it is ideal to rerun the program from scratch (i.e. download the new script, reinstall R library and delete old folders).
 Changes include:
 - Ablity to run longer chromosomes in 400Mbp parts
 - An easier to use CGwalk and transform option